numpy/numpy/doc/source/user/how-to-io.rst

 ===========================
- reading and writing files
+ Reading and writing files
 ===========================

 This page tackles common applications; for the full collection of I/O routines, see :ref:`routines.io`.

-Reading text and csv_ files
+Reading text and CSV_ files
 ===========================

 .. _CSV: https://en.wikipedia.org/wiki/Comma-separated_values